Board Governance Guidelines

 9. Directors with a Material Change in Status

 Board members who retire or change positions held when they came on the Board, or otherwise have a material change in status, should offer to resign from the Board.
-This will prompt a review by the Nominating and Governance Committee, which will recommend to the Board whether to accept such offer.
+This will prompt a review by the Governance and Corporate Responsibility Committee, which will recommend to the Board whether to accept such offer.
 The change may or may not have an impact on the member’s ability to continue to participate on the Board.

 Any employee who becomes a member of the Board, including the CEO, will resign from the Board upon termination of employment.
 The employee may be invited, however, to serve the remainder of his or her term and be nominated for additional terms at the discretion of the Board.

 10. Retirement Policy

 No person shall be elected as a director after he or she attains age seventy-two (72), and a director who attains age seventy-two (72) while in office shall be required to tender his or her written resignation, which resignation shall be effective as of (or no later than) the annual meeting of stockholders at or immediately after such person attains age seventy-two (72).

 11. Separation of the Position of Chairperson and CEO